 Several scientists maintain that Johannes Vermeer used a camera obscura when preparing the composition for his paintings.
 They argue it can be derived from the perfect perspective and the out of focus elements that could only have been a result of using a lens.
 Furthermore they point out there are no guiding lines under the paint surface to be found.

 Johannes Vermeer made about 45 paintings, 34 of which still survive.
 Works by Vermeer can be admired in museums worldwide including The Rijksmuseum in Amsterdam, the Mauritshuis in The Hague, the Louvre in Paris, the Metropolitan Museum of Art in New York and The National Gallery in Washington.

 Vermeers precise birth date is unknown.
 We do know he was baptised on the 31st of October 1632, in the Nieuwe Kerk in Delft.
-That is why the yearly ceremony of the Johannes Vermeer Award shall take place on the 30th or 31st of October.
+That is why the yearly ceremony of the Johannes Vermeer Award shall take place end October.

 Het melkmeisje, painting

 The lacemaker, painting